Stickano/mvcPhp/README.md

 The controller accepts a Crud model (create, read, update & delete) for database communication.
 Get an overview how this crud works on [phpinit.com](https://phpinit.com/#Crud).
 In order for the crud to work, you first have to define the sever/database credentials in `resources/credentials.php`.

 ##### The Singleton
-A singleton is one of the first objects that is loaded.
+A singleton is one of the first objects that is loaded (and in this case, one of the most crucial).

 The singleton will look at the URL and load the appropriate view and its associated controller.

 It will look at the URLs query string, i.e. example.com **?blog**, and see if it has a document by the name of `blog.php` in views and controllers.

 ##### Internal Linking
 As noted above, the singleton reads the URL and tries to match any of its queries with documents in the views and controllers folders.

 Say you have a `blog.php` document in each the views and controllers folder, the singleton will load those documents if it reads `example.com?blog`, so your internal linking should be `<a href="?blog"> Blog </a>`.

 You can have as many queries you like; `<a href="?blog&id=2" ...>`.

 ##### Front-end
 Though this project is created mainly with the back-end in mind, you do get just a few front-end features too.

 There is a css document with a few browser resets, there's a way of displaying errors somewhat nicely and if you place javascript files in the js folder and give them the same name as the view and controller document, i.e, `blog.js`, they will be loaded automatically for their corresponding view.

+###### Error Notifications
+This project has a way of displaying errors to the user in a somewhat nicely way.
+It will place itself as a red bar on the top of your site and is close-able.

+If the jQuery library is available, then it will close the bar in a sliding manner.
+If it's not available, then it will close by just removing the container.

+To display a notification in the error bar, set a SESSION with the name `error`.
+I.e. `$_SESSION['error'] = 'An error occurred';`

-### In Depth
+### Included Documents
 Further explanation of each individual document in this project and the logic behind.

 ##### `controllers/index.php` <a name="c-index"></a>